Visiting Walt Disney World in February 2024

 - Guardians of the Galaxy: Cosmic Rewind is now open!

-- Luminous: The Symphony of Us, a new nighttime spectacular will be debuting on December 5, 2023.
+- Luminous: The Symphony of Us will not be showing on October 22, 2024.

 Hollywood Studios